sno2/bf/README.md

 - `program`

-This is your Brainf\*ck program.
+This is your Brainheck program.

 - `input`

-The input that the Brainf\*ck program can ready byte-by-byte via the `,` command.
+The input that the Brainheck program can ready byte-by-byte via the `,` command.
 By default this is just an empty string.

 - `memory`